 Driven by the ADA and Section 504 of the Rehabilitation Act, Accessibility Services implements a robust, structured process to establish disability, understand how disability may impact a student, and make informed decisions about accommodations.
 Accessibility Services will begin to review incoming students’ requests for accommodations in June.

-Apply for the Pre-Orientation Summer Program (POSP)!
+Apply for the Pre-Orientation Service Program (POSP)!

 The Pre-Orientation Service Program (POSP), coordinated by the Landis Center, is an immersive service experience that unites First-Year Students, Returning Leaders, Faculty, Staff, and Community Members in an inclusive environment before the Fall Semester begins.